A Super-Duper Guide To El Tunco El Salvador

 El Tunco means “The pig”, and the town gets its name from a huge ocean rock that used to look like a pig.
 The rock has become the most photographed and iconic image of Tunco beach.

 Go Surfing At Playa El Tunco El Salvador

 Playa El Tunco El Salvador is famous for its surfing and people come from all over the world to ride the El Tunco surf.

 At the west end of the beach is a rocky right-hand pointbreak called Sunzal, and in the east, there’s Bocana a stronger left.
 And between Sunzal and Bocana are two beach breaks that are perfect for beginners.

-One of the most popular things to do in Tunco is have a surf lesson.
-And just about every local who can surf offers lessons.
+One of the most popular things to do in Tunco is to have a surf lesson.
+And just about every local who can surf is an instructor.

 Andrew had a lesson with a waiter called Chilli who works in the bar at our hostel.
 He was patient, gave good tips and had Andrew standing up and surfing in no time!

 Lessons are one to one and cost $US20 for 45 minutes including surfboard hire.
 We recommend Chilli from La Guitarra – just ask for him at the bar.